 Alternatively, from S. Vigilio/St. Vigil by car to the Lago di Limo (the ‘Chalk Lake’, so-called for the milky colour of its waters); then for about 3 km on the paths marked Nos.
 25-24 up to Ciastlins-Sennes gap (Forcella Sennes) and down to Rifugio Sennes (4/5 hrs).

-From Cortina d'Ampezzo by car or taxi to the alpine pastures of Ra Stua (where the mountain hut Rifugio Malga Ra Stua is also situated); from there to the Val Salata (the ‘salted valley’) on the path marked No. 6 for about 5.5 km; 2 h walk.
+From Cortina d’Ampezzo by car or taxi to the alpine pastures of Ra Stua (where the mountain hut Rifugio Malga Ra Stua is also situated); from there to the Val Salata (the ‘salted valley’; probably as it was used by those carrying salt) on the path marked No. 6 for about 5.5 km; 2 h walk.

 From Braies Lake with path marked No. 23, or Dolomite Highway No. 1; approx. 4/5 h walk.

 was built between 1937 and 1939.
 It was inaugurated in the 1940s and

 since then it has always been open, in summer as well as in winter.